-- Grade Point Average - A minimum 3.0 GPA for unconditional admission and a minimum 2.75 GPA for conditional admission - Applicants who do not meet the minimum GPA may be considered for admission with the presentation of a minimum combined score of 1000 on the verbal and quantitative sections of the Graduate Record Exam (GRE) - - Completion of a Bachelor's Degree from a regionally accredited college or university - Technology proficiency in the use of computer software and programs including but not limited to Microsoft Word, online resources, internet searches and e-mail - Background in disability studies through coursework, a degree and/or personal or professional experience - Three Recommendations, completed on forms provided, from sources who can address your potential for success.
+- 1. Grade Point Average - A minimum 3.0 GPA for unconditional admission and a minimum 2.75 GPA for conditional admission - Applicants who do not meet the minimum GPA may be considered for admission with the presentation of a minimum combined score of 1000 on the verbal and quantitative sections of the Graduate Record Exam (GRE) - 2.
+Prerequisites - Technology proficiency in the use of computer software and programs including but not limited to Microsoft Word, online resources, internet searches and e-mail - Background in disability studies through coursework, a degree and/or personal or professional experience - 3.
+Three Recommendations, completed on forms provided, from sources who can address your potential for success.
 It is preferred that one recommendation be from a professor or instructor.
-Family members and friends may not complete recommendations - Comprehensive Essay of at least 500 words that includes the following: - Purpose for entering the program - Long term professional goals - Influences that have shaped your present values and approach to life - A statement about your personal faith and present pattern of spiritual growth - The relationship between your professional goals and your faith - Reasons for choosing to study at California Baptist University - A successful interview with the Director of the Graduate Program in Disability Studies
+Family members and friends may not complete recommendations - 4.
+Comprehensive Essay of at least 500 words that includes the following: - Purpose for entering the program - Long term professional goals - Influences that have shaped your present values and approach to life - A statement about your personal faith and present pattern of spiritual growth - The relationship between your professional goals and your faith - Reasons for choosing to study at California Baptist University - 5.
+A successful interview with the Director of the Graduate Program in Disability Studies